benchristel/benchristel.github.io/_drafts/2021-05-01-against-checked-exceptions.md

 It would be _really nice_, from the programmer's perspective, if all IO were completely reliable.
 However, in a networked or even multi-process environment, reliable IO is simply not possible.
 In the real world, machines go down, packets get lost, disks fail, and files get deleted out from under us.

 So forget about the real world.
 What we'd like to do is create a sort of fantasy world in the core of our program, shielded from the messy realities of IO.
 If we could create such a virtual world, we could use it as a kind of higher-level control flow construct.
 That is, we could set a computational process running within the fantasy world, and it would appear to the process that all IO is completely reliable.
 The vast majority of the time, the IO _will_ succeed and the process will finish without mishap, producing a return value.
-Sometimes, of course an IO operation will fail, in which case the illusion of reliable IO cannot be maintained.
+Sometimes, of course, an IO operation will fail, in which case the illusion of reliable IO cannot be maintained.
 But rather than tell the process about the error, we simply pop the bubble of the fantasy world and the whole thing ceases to exist.
 We write its epitaph to our error logs, and the user gets a `500 Internal Server Error`.

 One of the great legends of modern times (I'm not sure who came up with the idea first) is that of a computer that leverages quantum multiverse theory to solve any NP-hard problem in polynomial time.
 The way it works is this: the computer uses quantum randomness to generate a guess at a solution.
 If the guess happens to be correct (which can be verified in polynomial time), it's returned to the user.
 If it's wrong, then the computer simply destroys the universe.
 The only remaining universes are those in which the problem is solved.